fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 YUV color channel 0 and 2 resulted in a high accuracy which offers a smaller feature size and faster processing.
 The same applied for YCrCb color channel 0 and 1
 In the last round I trained these other feature combinations.
+To execute this call `python trainSvm.py task trainList3`.

 |Color space|Channels| Spatial | Histogram | HOG | Accuracy |